Alejogb1/job-board/blog-data/why-is-ipykernel-throwing-a-typeerror-object-nonetype-cant-be-used-in-await-expression.md

 id: "why-is-ipykernel-throwing-a-typeerror-object-nonetype-cant-be-used-in-await-expression"
 ---

-Okay, let's unpack this `TypeError: object NoneType can't be used in 'await' expression`.
+, let's unpack this `TypeError: object NoneType can't be used in 'await' expression`.
 I've certainly stumbled upon this specific error a few times in my journey, often during those late nights when I was pushing Jupyter notebooks to their limits.
 It's a frustrating one because, at first glance, the traceback might not immediately pinpoint the root cause.
 The issue stems from the asynchronous nature of `ipykernel` and how it interacts with coroutines, or asynchronous functions, within the Jupyter environment.

 The core problem is that somewhere in your code, you're attempting to use `await` on something that evaluates to `None`.
 The `await` keyword, crucial for managing asynchronous operations, is explicitly designed to work with awaitables, which are generally coroutines, tasks, or futures. `None` is, quite obviously, not one of these.

 Let’s delve a little deeper into why this happens.
 In an asynchronous context, when a function that’s expected to return an awaitable actually returns `None`, typically it’s an indication that:

 1.  **The asynchronous operation failed or didn't execute correctly:** Perhaps an API call errored out, a database query returned no results, or a file operation wasn't successful, and the resulting code path led to a function returning `None` without explicitly handling it in a way that would provide a valid awaitable.
 2.  **The function intended to perform asynchronous work wasn't declared as an `async` function:** This is a classic pitfall.
-If you define a function that internally contains `await` but haven't marked it with the `async` keyword, it will simply return a coroutine object, and not an actual *awaitable*.
+If you define a function that internally contains `await` but haven't marked it with the `async` keyword, it will simply return a coroutine object, and not an actual _awaitable_.
 If that’s not handled correctly, you'll end up using `await` on a `None`, resulting in this very error.
 3.  **A library interaction isn't properly configured for asynchronous execution:** Especially when using third-party libraries within asynchronous functions, the library itself might not be designed for async programming.
 Calling it incorrectly can result in a non-awaitable being returned, or it might return nothing, or `None`.

 I recall specifically debugging this during a project involving real-time sensor data processing.
 We had a pipeline where data was fetched asynchronously from multiple sensors, preprocessed, and then written to a database.
 There was a moment where one sensor intermittently returned `None` due to a connection hiccup.
 Instead of having proper exception handling in the `async` function that processed each sensor's data, it was simply returning the `None` value.
 Then, the orchestration layer that was using `await` on the returned result would inevitably break with this `TypeError`.